ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-infrastructur-as-code.md

 ---

-By following these steps and referencing the provided diagrams, you can successfully deploy and configure a scalable API gateway in Azure.
+**info**: By following these steps and referencing the provided diagrams, you can successfully deploy and configure a scalable API gateway in Azure.
 This implementation not only automates resource provisioning but also ensures a secure and efficient system for managing APIs.
+{:.prompt-info}

 ---